MegaMech/DecompTools-vscode-extension/README.md

 `File->Preferences->Settings`
 Search `Decomp Tools`

-Open the Decomp Tools menu by navigating to the decomp icon on the activbity bar.
+Open the Decomp Tools menu by navigating to the decomp icon on the activity bar.
 Click the `Begin Decomp!` button to initialize modules.

 ![image](https://user-images.githubusercontent.com/7255464/175793530-a63e3541-9f97-4cf2-9973-0fff20185e33.png)